nuagenetworks/vspkdoc/_sources/v6/nusystemconfig.rst.txt

 - ``accumulate_licenses_enabled``: Whether the various VRS license flavours be merged in one pool.

 - ``vcin_load_balancer_ip``: If VCIN Active/Standby is enabled, this needs to be the load-balancer IP which sits in front of the Active and Standby VCIN nodes.
 The VRS will make its API calls to this load-balancer

+- ``fec_feedback_timer``: Forward Error Correction feedback timer in seconds.
+Possible values are 1, 2, 3, 4 or 5.

 - ``secondary_as_number``: Autonomous System Number, used for secondary RT auto-generation.